fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-overview.md

 ## Data Source

-DataModel consists of data source store.
-In FusionCharts.NET the supported data source is StaticSource which is a class of DataEngine.
-You can create the StaticSource and add the instance to the data source of the DataModel.
-StaticSource accepts tabular data format.
+DataModel has a store for data source.
+In FusionCharts DataEngine the supported data source class is StaticSource.
+You can create an instance of  StaticSource and it to the data source store of a DataModel instance.
+StaticSource accepts data from the DataTable.

 ## What is DataModel?

-DataModel is an in-browser store of data sources and tabular data.
-Mainly, the DataModel contains the data derived from the original data source along with some data operations.
-You can then perform data operations on this data to transform the data as per your requirement.
-For any operation applied a new data is generated keeping the source data intact.
-The newly created DataModel always has a reference to its parent DataModel.
+DataModel is a class of FusionCharts DataEngine which has a data source store, methods to perform operation on data, a DataTable for output data and if it is derived from another DataModel, a reference of that DataModel.

 The DataModel contains the folliowing:

 * Data on which operations can be performed.
 * Number of operators to transform the data.
-* Operations can only be performed on the Data of DataModel and each operation generates a new Data instead of modifying the same one.
+* Operations can only be performed on the Data of DataModel and each operation generates a new DataModel instead of modifying the same one.

 To get the detailed list of the Data Engine APIs click [here]({% site.baseurl %}/fusioncharts-aspnet-visualization/data-engine/data-engine-api).